ArthurVasseur/CSharpIndroductionForUnity/README.md

 # Installation

-First and foremost you have to clone this repository :
+First and foremost, you have to clone this repository :

 ```shell
 git clone git@github.com:ArthurVasseur/CSharpIndroductionForUnity.git